bopde/Coffee/README.md

-# LegaSea-Coffee
+# LegaSea Coffee Reporting and POS app
-Reporting app for the LegaSea Coffee Cart
+Sales, stock, and reporting app for the LegaSea Coffee Cart.